leonsliangyu/chatbot/README.md

 # ChatBots that can run locally

+## deepseek1.5b.py
+A simple chatbot that runs the DeepSeek-R1-Distill-Qwen-1.5B LLM model, it is the smallest DeepSeek-R1 model that can run on a regular laptop.

 ## gpt2.py
 A simple chatbot that runs the GPT2 LLM model, GPT2 is a small LLM that can run on weak hardware.